zh19910202/AIClient-2-API/README-EN.md

 *   **💡 Dynamic System Prompts**:
     *   By configuring `SYSTEM_PROMPT_FILE_PATH` and `SYSTEM_PROMPT_MODE` in `config.json`, you gain more flexible control over system prompt behavior.
     *   **Supported Modes**:
-        *   `overwrite`: Completely ignores the client's system prompt, enforcing the content from the file.
+        *   `override`: Completely ignores the client's system prompt, enforcing the content from the file.
         *   `append`: Appends the file's content to the end of the client's system prompt, supplementing existing rules.
     *   This allows you to establish consistent base instructions for various clients while enabling individual applications to personalize extensions.